Point Hope, Alaska: Geography

 Point Hope is located in the Point Hope landhead, at the northwestern end of the Lisburne Peninsula, on the Chukchi Sea coast, 40 mi southwest of Cape Lisburne, Arctic Slope at 68°20′49″N 166°45′47″W (68.347052, -166.762917).
-It is just above the arctic circle.
+It is just above the Arctic Circle.

 According to the United States Census Bureau, the city has a total area of 6.4 sqmi, of which, 6.3 sqmi of it is land and 0.1 sqmi of it (1.09%) is water.

 In December 2017, The New York Times profiled Point Hope, reporting that "a surprising, and bittersweet, side effect of global warming" would soon bring Point Hope "one of the fastest internet connections in America".
+The people largely rely on traditional subsistence activities such as hunting whales.
+However, the melting of sea ice and thawing of permafrost as a result of global warming threaten the traditional lifestyles.